 Brad Rowe - Founder

 Rowe is Lecturer in Public Policy at UCLA Luskin School of Public Affairs and Adjunct Professor for Master's degree candidates at the Pepperdine University School of Public Policy.
-He is formerly the Chief Executive Officer of BOTEC Analysis.
-He has recently overseen research, evaluation and implementation efforts around violence reduction for the Mississippi Office of the Attorney General, community supervision for the Office of the Commissioner of Probation of Massachusetts, medical cannabis market measurement for the Washington State Liquor and Cannabis Board and Health Canada, field research in lower-income neighborhoods for Uber Technologies, and organization of a Cannabis Science and Policy Summit at New York University.
+He is formerly the President and Managing Director of BOTEC Analysis.
+He has recently overseen research, evaluation and implementation efforts around violence reduction and school to prison pipeline for the Mississippi Office of the Attorney General, community supervision for the Office of the Commissioner of Probation of Massachusetts, reentry model design for Winnebago County (Illinois), medical cannabis market measurement for the Washington State Liquor and Cannabis Board and Health Canada, field research in lower-income neighborhoods for Uber Technologies, and convening of a Cannabis Science and Policy Summit at New York University.
 Rowe spent a decade as a volunteer teaching homeless job seekers courses in stress management, goal-setting and relapse prevention for Chrysalis in Los Angeles, Santa Monica and Pacoima.
 While completing his Master of Public Policy degree, he was awarded the Ann C. Rosenfield Fellowship to conduct local educational attainment advocacy and data analysis work with the United Way of Greater Los Angeles.
-Earlier, Rowe had a multi-faceted career in Hollywood with a filmography that includes many dozen titles spanning on-camera work, producing the online talk show MIPtalk.com and producing 25 bio-docs for nonprofits such as the Woodrow Wilson International Center for Scholars.
-Rowe spent two years studying, singing blues, teaching English and working as a guide at the U.S. Pavillion at the 1992 Universal Expo in Sevilla, Spain.
-If you really must know, there were also several months where he lived out of an RV selling orthopedic back-support chairs at state fairs across the country.
+Earlier, Rowe had a multi-faceted career in Hollywood with a filmography that includes many dozen titles spanning on-camera work, producing the online talk show MIPtalk.com and producing 25 bio-docs on NGOs, public servants and corporate citizens for the Woodrow Wilson International Center for Scholars and others.
 He was born and raised outside of Milwaukee.
-This path has yielded a rich and diverse network across multiple disciplines that can help RPM evaluate, design, implement, measure and tell compelling stories about great policy work.
+This varied path has yielded a rich network across multiple disciplines that helps RPM evaluate, design, implement, measure and create great policy content.

 Isaac Bryan - Director of Research and Municipal Projects

 Bryan is a founding member of the RPM team and an expert on the criminal justice system.
+He is the founding instructor for the UCLA Big Data for Justice Institute and lectures on a range of policy topics.
 He has worked on projects with the U.S. Department of Justice, American Civil Liberties Union, Children’s Defense Fund and National Center for Youth Law.
 In 2016, he co-authored the policy brief that inspired California Senate bill SB 439, which excludes those 11 years of age or younger from prosecution in juvenile court.
-Bryan is also a lead researcher for the Million Dollar Hoods Project at UCLA.
-His recent report "The Price for Freedom" received national attention for its first ever in-depth look at the quantifiable impact of the money bail system on the City of Los Angeles.
-In 2017, Bryan gave expert testimony before the United Nations Special Rapporteur on Extreme Poverty and Human Rights regarding money bail in the United States.
-Recently, he has served as a Bohnett Policy Fellow in Los Angeles Mayor Eric Gacetti’s Office of Economic Opportunity, where he authored the final report for the Blue Ribbon Commission on Employment Equity and helped to address the complex needs of the city’s reentry population.
-Bryan received bachelor degrees in Sociology and Political Science from the University of Arizona, and is currently pursuing a Master’s in Public Policy at UCLA.
+Bryan is also the Policy Director for the Million Dollar Hoods Project and the Policy Advisor to the UCLA Ralph Bunche Center.
+Bryan have given expert testimony before the United Nations Special Rapporteur on Extreme Poverty and Human Rights, and speaks frequently on issues of social justice.
+Recently, he has served as a Bohnett Policy Associate in Los Angeles Mayor Eric Gacetti’s Office of Economic Opportunity, where he authored the final report for the Blue Ribbon Commission on Employment Equity and helped to address the complex needs of the city’s reentry population.
+Bryan received bachelor degrees in Sociology and Political Science from the University of Arizona, and a Masters in Public Policy at UCLA.
 He sees criminal justice systems for what they could be—and keeps the research relevant to how it will be heard and acted upon by citizens and representatives alike.